An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Prestige Consumer Healthcare.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PBH stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Pharmaceuticals: Other industry.
+We show how PBH stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Pharmaceutical Preparation Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.